Read Time : 9 Minutes

 This means that installing panels will increase the dead load by about 15% per square metre.
 Though the weight of your roof shouldn’t cause you too much worry, all roof structures should be assessed by a professional solar panel installer to make sure your roof is robust enough for the solar panel system.

-The big question is - how much electricity can a solar panel array produce?
-In most cases, a 3kW or 4kW will be able to generate enough electricity to provide about 50-70% of the average UK household’s demand while a 2kW will be able to supply around 25-50% of the average UK household demand.
-A 4kW system will, typically, generate approx. 4500kWh/s of electricity per year.
-Click the link for more info.
+- How much electricity can a solar panel array produce?
+In most cases, a 3kW or 4kW will be able to generate enough electricity to provide about 50-70% of the average UK household’s demand while a 2kW will be able to supply around 25-35% of the average UK household demand.

-Based on products from top solar panel manufacturers such as SunPower, Canadian Solar, Trina Solar, and Jinko Solar, the standard domestic solar panel size in the UK is 250W – 400W and the standard commercial solar panel size in the UK is 400W – 600W.
+- Based on products from top solar panel manufacturers such as SunPower, Panasonic, and Jinko Solar, the best selling solar panels in the UK range from 340W – 670W.

 Monocrystalline Solar Panels